There’s an African proverb that goes like this: “If you want to go fast, go alone. If you want to go far, go together.”

 Tearfund groups are a great way to get started with other like-minded people!

 We recently had a chat to Thérèse Duirs, co-coordinator of the South Perth Tearfund Group, the longest running Tearfund group in Western Australia.

 I co-coordinate with Kat and we meet on the third Wednesday of every month.
 We have a quick cuppa then get into some prayer and discussion.

 Our group consists of eight people aged 30 - 55, coming from a variety of denominations and professions including teachers, nurses, post grad students, librarians and community workers.
 If people can’t commit to our regular meetings, we still connect with them at the Tearfund WA gatherings!

 We had a recent change of focus – we are now thinking more of ourselves as advocates/ambassadors as we seek to engage the church and community in conversations of change.

-We plan out the six months ahead, using TEAR resources to guide what topics the group wants to consider and work on.
-We have just completed TEAR’s 'Renewed Way of Living' study.
+We plan out the six months ahead, using Tearfund resources to guide what topics the group wants to consider and work on.
+We have just completed Tearfund’s 'Renewed Way of Living' study.

 We were excited to see Jo Knight launch the 'Rubbish Campaign' in Perth recently and we aim to put this learning into practice.